tjthejuggler/tail/wallpaper_color_manager_new/README.md

 2. That the configuration file exists and is valid
 3. That the sample images directory exists and contains images

+## Recent Bug Fixes

+### Version 1.1 (Latest)

+**Fixed Issues:**
+1. **"Last X days" wallpaper source bug**: Previously, when selecting "Use images from folders in /home/twain/Pictures/lbm_dirs with format (lbm-M-D-YY) within the last X days", the system was only using the most recent folder instead of all folders from the specified time period.
+This has been fixed to properly include all folders within the specified number of days.

+2. **Log file buildup**: Removed automatic file logging that was creating and filling up log files unnecessarily.
+The application now only logs to the console, preventing disk space issues from accumulated log files.

+**Technical Details:**
+- Modified `create_symlinks_from_recent_folders()` in `refresh_wallpaper.py` to process all folders within the specified date range, not just the most recent one
+- Enhanced logging to show progress when processing multiple folders
+- Added handling for duplicate filenames when creating symlinks from multiple folders
+- Disabled file logging in `color_control_panel.py` to prevent log file accumulation
+- Updated UI messages to accurately reflect when multiple folders are being used

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.